isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 - ``reservations-global``: fetch global reservations.

 - ``reservations-in-subnet``: fetch subnet reservations.
-For a shared network this includes all subnets member of the shared network.
+For a shared network this includes all subnet members of the shared network.

-- ``reservations-out-of-pool``: the makes sense only when the ``reservations-in-subnet`` flag is true.
+- ``reservations-out-of-pool``: this makes sense only when the ``reservations-in-subnet`` flag is true.
 When ``reservations-out-of-pool`` is true the server may assume that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore, it can skip the reservation